eapowertools/qs-admin-playbook/docs/asset_management/security_rules/analyze_security_rules.md

 - Avoid use of `HasPrivilege`

     - Example: `App.Stream.HasPrivilege("read")`.
 This function requires additional rule engine to evaluate the read permission check on the App's Stream.

+## Security Rule Flagging

+To ensure security rule quality, the following areas are things to look out for either manually via the QMC, or programmatically with the provided application.

+**Do not create**

+1. 1:1 style rules, e.g.

+    - Rules that contain `.name`

+    - Rules that contain `.id`

+2. Rules that contain `*`

+3. Rules that contain many `and` `or` operators

+4. Rules that reference a custom property that has many possible values (hundreds or thousands)

 ## QMC - Security Rules